Skip to main content

 Acquisition Compliance

-The federal acquisition compliance stack operational today — FAR/DFARS/HHSAR/VAAR coverage spanning VA opportunities, DCAA-compliant financial systems, and contract-readiness evidence assembled for direct use in proposal and award flows.
+The federal acquisition compliance stack operational today — FAR/DFARS/HHSAR/VAAR coverage spanning VA opportunities, DCAA-ready financial systems, and contract-readiness evidence assembled for direct use in proposal and award flows.

 FAR/DFARS/HHSAR/VAAR Clause Library